 I flipped burgers, fried fries and poured sodas for a couple of teenage summers.
 Like I said, it was a dream job — except when Chubby’s kids wandered in at 7:59 p.m., seconds before closing, and ordered food as soon as we’d cleaned the grill.

-few several many years later.
+It’s now a few several many years later.
 Chubby’s gave way to Arcudi’s, then another concessionaire no one remembers.
 Since 1989, Joey Romeo has run the place.
 He upgraded it from a stand to a restaurant.
 He added menu items, lengthened the hours, stretched out the calendar.